ekiro/haps/docs/guide.rst

         def delete_user(self, username: str) -> bool:
             return self.db.delete_object(self._bucket, username)

-There are two classes, the first one is very simple, it inherits from :code:`IMailer` and implements its only method :code:`send`.
+There are two classes, and the first one is quite simple, it inherits from :code:`IMailer` and implements its only method :code:`send`.
 The only new thing here is the :code:`@egg()` decorator.
-You can use is to tell *chaps* about any callable (a class is also a callable) that returns the implementation of a base type.
+You can use it to tell *chaps* about any callable (a class is also a callable) that returns the implementation of a base type.
-Now you can probably guess how chaps can resolve right dependencies - it looks into inheritance chain.
+Now you can probably guess how *chaps* can resolve right dependencies - it looks into inheritance chain.

 The :code:`UserService` implementation is a way more interesting.
 Besides the parts we've already seen in the :code:`DummyMailer`  implementation, it uses the :code:`Inject` `descriptor <https://docs.python.org/3.6/howto/descriptor.html>`_ to provide dependencies.
 Yes, it's that simple.
-You just need to define class-level field :code:`Inject` with proper annotation, and *chaps* will take care of everything else.
-It means creation and binding proper instance.
+You only need to define class-level field :code:`Inject` with proper annotation, and *chaps* will take care of everything else.
+It means creating and binding the proper instance.

 .. warning::
-    With this method, the instance of injected class, e.g. DummyMailer, will be created (or get) at the time of first property access, and will be assigned to the current :code:`UserService` instance.
+    With this method, the instance of an injected class, e.g., DummyMailer, is created (or fetched from the container) at the time of first property access, and then is assigned to the current :code:`UserService` instance.

     So: